 2) The rock is sandstone, thus the variety of shapes and appearances resulting from erosion.
 Some paths are coated in soft white sand !

 3) If you choose to hike in Spring and Summer, you will be sharing the paths with many other walkers.
 Some paths are North facing and will get slippy ie. dangerous, and are therfore best avoided when conditions may be icy (December-January).
 For the best experience, especially if you are walking with your dog, choose two dry days mid February or March.
 Especially on week days, it is highly probable that you will not see another human being !

 4) The surrounding forests are home to European roe deer (snec obecný), red deer (jelen lesní), wild boar (prase divoké), European pine marten (kuna lesní) and even…Eurasian lynx (rys ostrovid) – although further questioning informed me that the reintroduction of lynx in this area took place on the German side and that their reintroduction in CZ took place principally in two other mountain ranges.
 In respect of the wildlife, if you are walking with your dog, I highly recommend starting walks no sooner than 9am in Winter.
-In the late evening or at night, I keep my dogs on leash.
+Dogs should be on leash.

 Recommended two day itinerary :

 Arrive in Mezní Louka between 10 – 11 am.
 Carry a picnic lunch.
 Do the hike “Little Arch Trail”

 There are many fantastic picnic spots along the way.
 I had my picnic right below the sandstone arch.

 Here is your summarized itinerary :Mezní Louka (red) – Malá Pravčicka brána – pod Šaunštejnem – (yellow) – Vysoka Lipa (hotel Lipa) – (blue) – Ptači kámen – Zameček – Divoka soutěska – Mezní Louka

 Distance : 15 Km Time : approx 3 hrs